Logo

 One possible definition of an 'irrationality sequence' (see also [262] and [264]).

-Let $a_n$ be a sequence of integers such that, for every bounded sequence $b_n$, the sum \[\sum \frac{1}{a_n+b_n}\] is irrational.
+Let $a_n$ be a sequence of integers such that for every bounded sequence of integers $b_n$ (with $a_n+b_n\neq 0$ for all $n$ and $b_n$ is not identically zero) the sum \[\sum \frac{1}{a_n+b_n}\] is irrational.
 Are $a_n=2^n$ or $a_n=n!$ examples of such a sequence?
-Is there such a sequence with $a_n<n^k$?

-How fast can $a_n\to \infty$ grow if \[\sum\frac{1}{a_n}\quad\textrm{and}\quad\sum\frac{1}{a_n+1}\] are both rational?
+How fast can $a_n\to \infty$ grow if \[\sum\frac{1}{a_n}\quad\textrm{and}\quad\sum\frac{1}{a_n-1}\] are both rational?

 Cantor observed that $a_n=\binom{n}{2}$ is such a sequence.
-If we replace $+1$ by a larger constant then higher degree polynomials can be used - for example if we consider $\sum\frac{1}{a_n}$ and $\sum\frac{1}{a_n+8}$ then $a_n=n^3+6n^2+5n$ is an example.
+If we replace $-1$ by a different constant then higher degree polynomials can be used - for example if we consider $\sum_{n\geq 2}\frac{1}{a_n}$ and $\sum_{n\geq 2}\frac{1}{a_n-12}$ then $a_n=n^3+6n^2+5n$ is an example of both series being rational.

-Let $a_n$ be an infinite sequence of integers.
+Let $a_n$ be an infinite sequence of positive integers such that $\sum \frac{1}{a_n}$ converges.
 There exists some integer $t\geq 1$ such that \[\sum \frac{1}{a_n+t}\] is irrational.

 This conjecture is due to Stolarsky.